 ‘Where all children learn and discover together to create a better world’

 and our values:

 Resilience, Innovation, Partnership and Excellence

-We intend to help our children become life-long learners, to be curious, to live healthy lifestyles, not to be afraid to ask philosophical questions, to be moral citizens and take opportunities to extend their horizons and have an attitude of gratitude for who they are and what they can achieve.
+We intend to help our children become life-long learners, to be curious, to live healthy lifestyles, not to be afraid to ask philosophical questions, to be moral citizens, take opportunities to extend their horizons and have an attitude of gratitude for who they are and what they can achieve.

 Our children come from all over the world and we promote British Values so that they all understand what the people of our society see as being important and what we feel is right and wrong.